 As mentioned earlier many modern cameras offer timelapse shooting functions but the downside of this is that their maximum footage resolution is just 1080p.
 You must decide on the quality of final footage you want before choosing such a mode or opting to shoot higher res stills and edit them together in post.

-Whatever options you choose for shooting your timelapses if you follow our tips and choose a great subject you should end up with a great piece of footage – just click on the play button in the video window at the top of this page to watch the full film on how to shoot stunning timelapses.
+Whatever options you choose for shooting your timelapses, if you follow our tips and choose a great subject then you should end up with a great piece of footage.
+Just click on the play button in the video window at the top of this page to watch the full film on how to shoot stunning timelapses.